-Join Chris Orwig for an in-depth discussion in this video Fixing the sky with the Patch tool, part of Photoshop for Photographers: 2014 Creative Cloud Updates.
+Join Chris Orwig for an in-depth discussion in this video Fixing the sky with the Patch tool, part of Photoshop CC 2016 for Photographers: New Features.

 The best Photoshop retouching is seamless.
 It goes unnoticed.
 And so in this movie, I want to highlight a new feature, which will help you to achieve better retouching results, when you're using your content aware tools.
 Here I want to talk about some of these content aware settings which can help us achieve more seamless results.
 You know, often, we'll need to retouch something away from a photograph because we didn't notice it when we captured the frame.
 Like with this picture, I didn't notice the contrails here in the sky.

 So, I want to get rid of this element from the image.
 Now, when you are working on a larger area of your photograph, often it's a good idea to work with a tool like the patch tool.
 So here, lets patch away that problem.
 We'll go ahead and zoom into this part of the image.
 And we'll zoom in nice and close, so we can work on this area.
 You can find the patch tool underneath your spot helium brush.
 Select it right here.
 Up in the options bar, what we want to do is patch this as content aware.
 When you select that, you'll notice we have some new adaptation controls.

 Click on the gear icon and you can see that we have the ability to control structure and color.
 You can think of structure kind of like shape, then next color has to do with color brightness or tonal blending.
 Let's take a look at how these controls work.
 First we'll leave them on the default settings.
 Low values here one and zero.
 If we leave those on the default settings and do some patch work, this will perform as it did in previous versions of your Photoshop.
 What you do with the patch tools, you make a selection around the item that you want to get rid of.